AshleyyyMWang/DegreeMatrices/README.md

 # DegreeMatrices

 To start, we need to download datasets from https://www.aminer.cn/cosnet.
 Specifically, look for datasets for Flickr and Lastfm.
 It would also be helpful to download from the Ground Truth Mapping section the Flickr to Lastfm dictionary.
+We would also need flickr_graph.graphml and lastfm_graph.graphml which are uploaded as files.